-Before the end of your 3rd Term of research (the end of Easter Full Term for those starting in October) you will be required to prepare a short-written report (no more than 1,500 words or about 4 sides of A4) summarising the work that you have done so far and giving an outline of future plans.
+Before the end of the 3rd Term of research (the end of Easter Full Term for those starting in October) DAMTP students are required to prepare a short-written report (no more than 1,500 words or about 4 sides of A4) summarising the work that you have done so far and giving an outline of future plans.
 In preparation for this review you will be asked to discuss your progress with your adviser, in addition to your supervisor.
 Writing the 3rd Term report will be a valuable exercise in clarifying and summarising your thoughts and goals.
 You will be sent further details of what is expected by the Postgraduate Office at the appropriate time.
-Copies of your submitted report will be passed on to your supervisor and the Director of Postgraduate Education.
+Copies of your submitted report will be passed on to your supervisor.

-4th Term Report and Interview
+4th Term Report and Interview - DAMTP & DPMMS

-The PhD registration procedure in DAMTP (progress exam) involves a thorough assessment in the 4th Term of your research (so for students starting their PhD in October 2023, this will be carried out in October/November 2024).
+The PhD registration procedure in DAMTP and DPMMS (progress exam) involves a thorough assessment in the 4th Term of your research (so for students starting their PhD in October 2024, this will be carried out in October/November 2025).
 The assessment is based on a substantial report written by you, followed by an interview and discussion with two assessors.
 Provided the assessors are satisfied with your progress, they will recommend that you be registered for the PhD.